Time left until Regulation Best Interest:

 The wealth management industry is undergoing dramatic change and facing new challenges on all fronts.
-Regulation Best Interest ("Regulation BI" or "Reg BI") is the next iteration of regulatory change designed to advance alongside this industry evolution.
+Regulation Best Interest ("Regulation BI" or "Reg BI") is the next iteration of regulatory change designed to advance alongside this industry evolution, effective July 2020.

 The NICE Actimize automated Reg BI Surveillance solution is part of the SURVEIL-X Holistic Surveillance platform and can assist firms in finding and reveiwing all alerts of trading risk associated with the disclosures and recommendations communication.